voidexp/defense/README.md

 The C engine has to be compiled, and there is a number of tools and libraries
 needed:

-* Python 3 interpreter and development headers
-* pip for Python 3
+* Python 3
-* GCC compiler
+* C compiler with C99 standard support
 * [tup](http://gittup.org/tup/) build tool
 * pkg-config (available on every UNIX flavor)
 * SDL2 library and development headers